elidlocke/libft/README.md

 include "libft.h"
 ```

-don't forget to tell gcc what the path to your library is when you compile a file that is using it.
+Don't forget to tell gcc what the path to your library is when you compile a file that is using it.
 For example:

 ```
 gcc some_c_file.c -L/path_to_library_file/ -l/ft/